-You can borrow from a cash value permanent policy, but before you do make sure you are prepared to manage the transaction properly by having a thorough discussion with your planner.
+You can borrow from a cash-value permanent policy, but before you do, make sure you are prepared to manage the transaction properly by having a thorough discussion with your planner.

 Beware of the Real Implication of Borrowing From Your Life Insurance Policy

 When she called to get the loan and discussed the consequences with her financial advisor, she found out that she could borrow the money, but that the amount might reduce the amount of her death benefit.
-This would mean that if something happened to her and she died, her family would only get the death benefit, less the amount of the loan if she didn't pay it back.
+This would mean that if something happened to her and she died, her family would only get the death benefit, less whatever amount of the loan she didn't pay back.

-That didn't bother her so much, but then her financial advisor went on to explain that even though she didn't have to pay back the loan, she could end up paying interest, and compound interest.
-When they worked out the details, Jane decided the loan for the sailboat probably wasn't the best use of her accumulated cash value, and she decided to rent a boat instead, and not risk paying all the fees and compound interest or risk her policy long term.
+That didn't bother her so much, but then her financial advisor went on to explain that even though she didn't have to pay back the loan, she could end up paying interest, and compounded interest.
+When they worked out the details, Jane decided the loan for the sailboat probably wasn't the best use of her accumulated cash value, and she decided to rent a boat instead and not risk paying all the fees and compound interest or risk her policy long term.

-Example of Borrowing From a Life Insurance Policy to Start a Business
+Example #2: Borrowing to Start a Business

 Jane decided to pass on the boat and chose instead to take money from her life insurance policy to start her own business.
 She had never run a business before and was worried about borrowing from the bank.
 She also didn't want to have another loan on her credit report.
 Because Jane had already done some market research and had some demand for her services already, she thought she could manage to pay back her life insurance loan within two years.
 Borrowing the money was an investment in herself and the future business made sense, so she took out the loan.